-The impact of AI on the employees who build the construction industry.
+The impact of AI on the construction industry.

 Over recent years we have seen rapid developments in the world of artificial intelligence (AI) which has caused somewhat of a frenzy across the media and the world of work.
 These developments have led people everywhere to question how this technology will impact their work and personal lives.
 Already, employers are implementing AI across their organisations to empower and accelerate their workforce in new and innovative ways.
 However, this also raises an age-old question on everyone’s mind: do people feel they are doomed to be displaced by technology?

-The answer is no, according to a majority of those surveyed by Randstad in our latest Workmonitor Pulse Survey.
+The answer is no, our latest findings show that a quarter of UK workers now use AI regularly, with one in ten using it daily.
+Over half of workers surveyed believe AI will affect their role in the next five years — but only 4% expect to lose their job to AI (compared to over a quarter being ‘very worried’ about losing their job to AI in summer 2023).
 Globally, most (52%) believe AI will lead to their own career growth and promotion rather than losing their job.
-This is evidenced by a surge in job postings seeking AI skills.
-Randstad’s own tracking of such postings indicate an increase of 2,000% since March alone.
+This is evidenced by recent research revealing that on average, UK employers are willing to pay a 14% wage premium for jobs which require AI skills.
 Furthermore, almost two in five UK employees (37%) are excited about the prospect of AI in the workplace, a more common attitude than concern, which was expressed by one in three (33%).

 However, when we look at the data for the construction industry specifically, the picture painted isn’t quite so positive: 11% less employees are excited by the prospect of AI in the workplace compared with UK employees as a whole.
 Moreover, a third (34%) of construction workers are worried about the impact of AI on their jobs.